 I don’t enjoy sounding anti-innovation.
 I’ve been close to the bleeding edge my entire career.
 Still, this is what responsible engineering looks like, especially with such a vastly expanded threat surface.

 Personally, I tested out a Clawbot and boxed him for awhile.
 But, there are tasks I want him to do.
 So he’s freer now.
 He’s on his own box.
 He has his own crypto wallet with limits.
 And he’s limited in access to accounts or APIs, except for his defined task set.
 He’s not part of even our home network, except just for WiFi access.
-As well, he has token limits so worst case, it would burn those and not be able to replenish.
+As well, his mind has token limits so worst case, he would burn those and not be able to replenish.
 That would, (or at least should), stop anything rampant.
 Unless… unless he starts spending some of his “own” money.
 Still, he’s instructed not to.
 And says he won’t.
 Children do fib a bit sometimes though.
 I’ll have to keep an eye on him.
 The more serious takeaway is that agentic capability without disciplined controls is not so much innovation as it might be exposure.
 Bot Engine Optimization (BEO) should include proper governance as well as core business goal achievements.
+Oh, one last thing… if you do crypto enable a bot I’d strongly suggest you get it an entirely fresh wallet with it’s own seed phrases; not just an account from an existing wallet.
+Your helper will need your private key to sign transactions.
+(Which probably makes you liable by the way.)
+So best to keep that all completely separate from anything else.
+And fund it from another crypto account, not direct rails from TradFi.
+Isolate it.
+Your bot is living in the ‘verse, the Sprawl, the metaverse… whatever you want to call the space, consider it a hostile place.

 See Also: